openstack/whitebox-tempest-plugin/README.rst

 These steps should be executed after Tempest has been installed and configured.
 It's assumed that the Unix user running the tests has SSH access to all the nova nodes.
-In most cases the plugin is executed as the `slack` user on the undercloud node.
+In most cases the plugin is executed as the `stack` user on the undercloud node.

 1. Install from source